nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 While usually not as powerful as JSON schema or as flexible as custom functions this approach is usually well understood by other developers and don't require additional third-party libraries.
 Over the years I've begun to use this method less and less, primarily because I've come to favour microframeworks which do not offer this validation out-of-the-box in which case I prefer using custom functions or more powerful JSON schemas.

+So what about sanitization, for example trimming whitespaces from request fields?
+Well; **don't**.
+Not in the backend at least unless you have very good reason.
+For the most part providing valid input is the responsibility of the client app.
+If whitespace isn't allowed make sure your API validation rules don't accept it.

+Similarly don't i18n backend error messages; showing a good error message to the end-user is the client app's responsibility.
+For SPA's and mobile apps it's common for client-side validation to trigger even before any request; your beautifully i18n backend API responses will go to waste.

 ## 7. Retrieve domain objects

 Most backend requests require additional data from external sources (db, cache, third-party service, ...) during their processing.